What is Over Pronation and How to Treat It

 You can also look at the shape of the footprints you leave behind when your feet are wet.
 If you cannot see the distinct footprint shape of the heel, the outer strip of the foot, and the toes, you may have over pronation.

 Over pronation orthotics can help correct your gait as well as cushion your foot.
 For those who walk on the outsides of their feet, under pronation insoles can play an important role in preventing bunions, hammertoes, stress fractures and other related injuries such as tendonitis and plantar fascitiis.

 Choosing Insoles for Over Pronation

 What is over pronation?
 It is a treatable condition that doesn’t need to sideline you from your active life.
-Choose quality over pronation orthotics with the American Podiatric Medical Association’s seal of approval for the most reliable treatment of over pronation.
+Choose one of our quality insoles for pronation over medical orthotics; with the American Podiatric Medical Association’s seal of approval for the most reliable treatment of overpronation.